How to use functions and constants in your calculations

 How to use

-In the article below we will describe how to use mathematical functions and constants in your calculations.
+In the article you're reading now we describe how to use mathematical functions and constants in your calculator blocks.
 For global instructions about the calculator block, please have a look at this article.

 You can use the advanced options inside each operation.
 From the menu to add an operation, you will see a menu item